 Whenever you save a layout you are asked to enter a name for it and select what the program should do with unknown icons.
 Unknown icons are new icons that have not been on the desktop during the time the save point was created.
 These icons can be moved to the top left, off-screen or placed individually per icon.

 Each saved layout is displayed with its name, date of creation and the screen resolution.
-Windows 7 users who run the program with elevated privileges can make use of the right-click context menu integration to quickly switch between different layouts.
-This has to be installed on the first run.
+Users on Windows 7 and newer version of Windows who run the program with elevated privileges to make use of the right-click context menu integration to quickly switch between different layouts.
+This has to be installed on the first run though before it becomes available.

 Windows users can download the Icon Configuration Utility from the developer website.
 The portable software is compatible with all recent 32-bit and 64-bit editions of the Microsoft Windows operating system.